Here at The Waxologist one thing can be said about us and that is that NOTHING phases us! Haemorrhoids; Periods; ingrown hair…… the lot!

 Put that down!

-As well as aftercare I recommend you exfoliate right before the wax treatment, this will get rid of dead skin cells which will help free up any ingrown hair giving you a better result.
-I love Exfoliating mits for this.
+As well as aftercare we recommend you exfoliate right before the wax treatment.
+This will get rid of dead skin cells and will help free up any ingrown hair giving you a better result.
+We love Exfoliating mits, Ruff stuff body scrub and Japanese wash cloths.
+We stock a full range of products to help you care for your waxed skin.

-Don’t come to your appointment glugging down a can of Coke, caffiene can heighten sensitivity making your wax treatment more painful.
-If you’re are really sensitive you may want to try Perron Rigot’s Pre cooling gel.
-This is applied 45mins before and takes out the ‘Ouch’.
+Don’t come to your appointment glugging down a can of Coke or high on coffee, caffeine can heighten sensitivity making your wax treatment more painful.

 Find a Parking spot

-If its your first appointment with me come in good time, you don’t want to be panicked and hot and sweaty.
+If its your first appointment at The Waxologist come in good time, you don’t want to be panicked, hot and sweaty.
 Pop on your sat nav, find a parking spot and arrive ten minute before your appointment time.
-This will allow you to fill out a New client card and have a flick through a magazine.
-I book out a specific amount of time for each treatment and try not to keep clients waiting so arriving even just five minutes late may cause you to lose your booking.
-I will charge 50% of the fee for this.
+This will allow you have a flick through a magazine and chat with your therapist beforehand.
+We book out a specific amount of time for each treatment and try not to keep clients waiting.

 Wear something loose so your skin can stay cool and minimise after wax reactions.